atif0075/DireVue/docs/image/v-image-view.md

 # Image Viewer Directive

-The `v-image-viewer` component is used to display images with optional thumbnails.
+The `v-image-view` component is used to display images with optional thumbnails.

 ## Usage